 In addition to M.P., John has had several articles published in law enforcement periodicals, including, Law and Order, Police Officer’s Quarterly, and The Backup.
 He is also a contributing author in True Blue – Police Stories by Those Who Have Lived Them, a collection of short stories released by St. Martin’s Press.
 His second novel Retribution, a fictional story of the hunt for a serial killer in San Francisco, was published in the spring of 2007, and his third novel Diplomatic Immunity was published in 2012.
-He is currently hard at work on his fourth novel.
+His fourth novel, Sin Eater, is currently at the his publisher undergoing some edits and fine tuning and should be released in the next couple of months.

 When searching for a publisher for his first novel, John decided to go with a small press, submitting his novel to Writers Exchange E-publishing.
 It was accepted for publishing and now all three of John's books have been published by Writers Exchange.
 All are available in electronic and print format through this great publisher.

-John lives with Charlene, his wife of 40 years.
-They have two children, Alexandria, 36, and Scott, 32, who both reside in the Sacramento area.
+John lives with Charlene, his wife of 44 years.
+They have two children, Alexandria, and Scott, who both live and work in the Sacramento area.